 Describe major findings based on your review of disaggregated program and/or course student learning outcome data and describe any planned or implemented program improvements since the last Comprehensive Review.
-Currently PSLO data can be disaggregated by: Race/ethnicity, Gender, Age, Economically Disadvantaged Students, Location, Modality.

 To answer this question, contact the SLO liaison for your area and request reports on disaggregated Student Learning Outcome data that can aid in your review.
 A major finding might include an equity gap that needs to be addressed.